CrowdDotDev/crowd.dev/services/libs/tinybird/LAMBDA_ARCHITECTURE.md

 ### When to Run Initial Snapshots

 **Run initial snapshot pipes when:**
-1. 🆕 **First time setup**: Deploying the Lambda Architecture for the first time
+1. **First time setup**: Deploying the Lambda Architecture for the first time
-2. 🔄 **Pipeline reset**: Need to rebuild serving datasources from scratch
+2. **Pipeline reset**: Need to rebuild serving datasources from scratch
-3. 🐛 **Data corruption**: Serving datasource has bad data and needs complete refresh
+3. **Data corruption**: Serving datasource has bad data and needs complete refresh
-4. 🔧 **Schema changes**: Major changes to enrichment logic or serving datasource schema
+4. **Schema changes**: Major changes to enrichment logic or serving datasource schema
+5. **TTL deleted data abruptly**: TTL deleted data and incremental copies didn't run for some reason

 **How to run:**
 ```bash